yjlinotlazy/no_waste_album/DESIGN.md

 - Image-analysis and ML runtime/model choices.
 - Preview and derived-file storage layout.
 - Job event transport: polling, server-sent events, or WebSocket.
-- Home Companion integration protocol.
+- Future device integration protocols beyond Kindle Gen 7.
 - Qualified-view threshold and weighting of impressions versus meaningful views.
 - Telemetry retention period and whether raw visitor events can be compacted after aggregation.
 - Exact deduplication window and treatment of repeated visits in one session.